 Recently, Thailand started implementing a legal framework for Thailand 4.0, including in particular the following acts:

 Once all acts above are in effect, it is envisaged that the public and private sectors would invest in security systems, data protection systems, and personal data protection.
 With these investments, Thailand hopes to improve its international competitiveness.
-Please find an overview of these laws and what they seek to deliver below:
+Please find an overview of these laws and what they seek to deliver below based on our research:

 Cyber Security Act (“CSA”)